bernardosulzbach/walls-of-doom/README.md

 and finalize() will also properly initialize and finalize the logger, so handling logger initialization and finalization is only required if the I/O initialization and finalization are not performed.

+## Motion

+Motion is based on a speed value of characters per second (CPS for short).
+An object moving at 1 CPS will move (in the direction of the movement) 1 character after one second.

+We divide the game FPS by the speed to obtain how many frames it takes for the object to move one character.
+The object position then is updated whenever the frame count is a multiple of that value.

+All physics calculations that cannot be carried out with integer types are done using floating point values and rounded to an integer at the end.

 ## **insertion-sort.h**